hyperquantum/PMP/README.md

  * Only MP3 files supported for now
    → because hashing is only implemented for MP3 files at this time
  * Database requires MySQL (maybe MariaDB), SQLite is not an option
- * No manual selection of tracks yet, only dynamic mode
- * No scanning yet for new/modified files while the server is running, only a simple indexation is performed when the server is started
+ * No automatic detection yet of new/modified/deleted files while the server is running, a full indexation must be started manually
  * Queue manipulation in the clients is still limited: only move/delete of one entry at a time.
  * No custom filters for dynamic mode yet
  * Etc.